-The most interesting thing is that the majority of such startups don’t have a product or even any valuable assets.
-Coin Telegraph reports that today, it’s absolutely normal to raise several million of dollars having only an idea and good custom-tailored website.
+The most exciting thing is that the majority of such startups don’t have a product or even any valuable assets.
+Coin Telegraph reports that today, it’s absolutely reasonable to raise several millions dollars having only an idea and good custom-tailored website.
 Nevertheless, it endangers crypto-investors and other people who support the blockchain industry due to the high possibility of putting their money in a bubble and losing it.

 Taking into account this tendency, the Hacken team decided to create a simple guide on how common blockchain enthusiasts or crypto-investors should evaluate an ICO startup to determine whether it’s a bubble or not.
-We believe that by following four simple steps, anyone can assess a TGE project properly to understand whether it’s worth their attention.
+We believe that by following four simple steps, anyone can assess a TGE project and decide whether it’s worth their attention.
 We hope that by our effort, we will prevent the loss of money and trust in TGEs.

 Step 1: Ensure that a Startup Seeks to Solve a Significant Business Problem

-Obviously, to be paid back, money must be invested in a business that makes a difference.
-Therefore, in the case of TGEs, with their multimillion crowdsales, the executive team must address a prominent problem.
+Apparently, to be paid back, money must be invested in a business that makes a difference.
+Therefore, in the case of TGEs, with their multimillion crowd sales, the executive team must address a prominent problem.
 As without this foundation, there isn’t any credibility.
 Is it?

 The reason is that to provide investors with “dividends” — returns caused by an increasing price of a token — a company is to be profitable, and only addressing a vexed problem enables the management return millions of dollars.
 So, we recommend crypto-investors spend some time examining a whitepaper, blog, social networks, interviews with founders and team members to determine whether an idea represented by a startup is relevant, feasible and needed.

-As you can see in our WP, Hacken is going to resolve one of the main problems of the digital era — a lack of cybersecurity.
-We intend to resolve it by implementing the blockchain to exclude human factor from the relationships between white hat hackers and their clients.
+As you can see in our WP, Hacken is going to solve one of the main problems of the digital era — a lack of cybersecurity.
+We intend to fix it by implementing the blockchain to exclude the human factor from the relationships between white hat hackers and their clients.
 To convey our idea, we’re always analyzing the industry and updating our social media in order to inform our community on how we will be making a difference.

-So, you should spend enough time on analyzing the documents of a startup and its media presence.
-It’ll help you differentiate a really good project with strong idea from a straight up scam.
+So, you should spend enough time analyzing the documents of a startup and its media presence.
+It’ll help you differentiate really excellent project with the strong idea from a straight up scam.

 Step 2: Is it clear how a startup’s proposition works and why would customers buy into it?

-In general, during the development of their fundamental business strategy, the majority of ICO sturtups focus on attracting investments.
-Originally, they may not even care about the future elaboration or even operational processes of their products.
+In general, during the development of their fundamental business strategy, the majority of ICO startups focus on attracting investments.
+Initially, they may not even care about the future elaboration or even operational processes of their products.
 They simply endeavor to encourage crypto-investors to buy their tokens actively within a certain period.
 Without a doubt, it’s the wrong approach.
-The reason being that all of this is extremely important for the future operations of a sturup as a mature business unit.
+The reason being that all of this is extremely important for the future operations of a startup as a mature business unit.
 These things will determine whether the price of a token issued by a company goes up or down at the crypto-exchanges.
-Obviously, all ICO supporters are waiting for 10x capital gain, but the majority of us do not care about the deadlines for a project release.
+Naturally, all ICO supporters are waiting for 10x capital gain, but the majority of us do not care about the deadlines for a project release.

-Therefore, Hacken’s supporters, partners and existing and future clients clearly understand how our proposition will work and provide benefits to the Hacken Community.
+Therefore, Hacken’s supporters, partners, and existing and future clients clearly understand how our business will work and provide benefits to the Hacken Community.

-Step 3: Consider the management team, are they qualified and what experience have they had starting and running a business?
+Step 3: Consider the management team: are they qualified and whether they have experience in starting and running a business?

 To build a successful and sustainable business, founders and top executives have to be skilled and highly-qualified.
-Top management of a TGE startup must have an expertise in business development and field in which they are going to operate.
-It will help you ensure that a team will spend the funds raised in an appropriate manner to get a higher efficiency with minimal spending.
+Senior management of a TGE startup must have an expertise in business development and field in which they are going to operate.
+It will help you ensure that a team will spend the funds raised appropriately to get higher efficiency with minimal spending.

-For example, the executive board of Hacken contains top managers, cybersecurity professionals and technical specialists with profound experience in the corporate sector (Dmitry Budorin, Yegor Aushev and Andrii Matiukhin).
-Having worked for sustainable and successful TNCs and mid-sized companies, they managed to hone their skills in decision making, financial planning and business development.
+For example, the executive board of Hacken contains top managers, cybersecurity professionals, and technical specialists with profound experience in the corporate sector (Dmitry Budorin, Yegor Aushev, and Andrii Matiukhin).
+Having worked for sustainable and prosperous TNCs (transnational corporations) and mid-sized companies, they managed to hone their skills in decision making, financial planning, and business development.
 All of them are aware of how to provide the value to both token holders, cybersecurity researchers and customers of the Hacken Ecosystem.

 So, for this purpose, you should check the Linkedin profiles of each team member and look at which companies they’ve worked for, as well as the representatives of which industry are in their contact list.
-In addition, it would be good to take a look at advisors of the project as good blockchain experts won’t participate in scam activities.
-Eventually, you should check the management profiles on other social media platforms (Facebook and Twitter) to assess their progress in the blockchain world.
-It will help you make sure that the top executives are really experienced people who will be able to develop a product and ensure the profitability of the business.
+Besides, it would be good to take a look at advisors of the project as qualified blockchain experts won’t participate in scam activities.
+Eventually, you should check the management profiles on other social media platforms (Twitter, for example) to assess their progress in the blockchain world.
+It will help you make sure that the top executives are experienced people who will be able to develop a product and ensure the profitability of the business.